 Jamie joined Saffery Champness on 1 April 2011 as a partner.
 Prior to this, he was a partner in a medium-sized Edinburgh firm for 12 years and prior to that he trained as a chartered accountant and chartered tax adviser working in a ‘big four’ firm for eight years.
 He won a prize medal in his ICAS exams in 1992, coming second overall in Scotland across all disciplines.

-He has served on the tax committee of Scottish Land and Estates Ltd for the past eight years (currently as chairman), and acts for a number of his clients as trustee or executor, as well as being a trustee of a well-known charity.
+He has served on the tax committee of Scottish Land and Estates Ltd for the past nine years (currently as chairman), and acts for a number of his clients as trustee or executor, as well as being a trustee of a well-known charity.

 Jamie is married with three children and lives on a farm near Haddington just outside Edinburgh.
 At weekends he enjoys hillwalking, tennis, field sports and occasional trumpet playing.